BlueBrain/nexus-forge/docs/source/interaction.rst

 Modeling
 --------

+|Binder_Modeling| to explore more about forge data modeling and validation capabilities.

 The `KnowledgeGraphForge` class exposes a set of methods to access configured data types (`forge.types`) along with their schemas (`forge.template`) in the form a JSON dictionary. `forge.validate` validates resources against their